Remember your website is a marketing tool and SEO is marketing for websites

 Even if you get lots of visitors to your site, does it say what it should to attract customers to go that step further and contact you.
 Remember, marketing is about getting customers to contact you, selling starts when they contact you.
-You can’t sell to them if they don’t know you are there so your website marketing is very important.
+You can’t sell to them if they don’t know you are there, so your website marketing is very important.
 SEO or Search Engine Optimisation should be a fundamental when it comes to marketing your website as it’s one of the most cost-effective ways to do it long-term, but you also need to remember that your website should sell to your visitors when they get to it.
+Your website should be easy to find on Google but then once you have the customer there, does it sell your products?
 So, I am going to give you the first two points of a checklist to think about when you look at your website to see whether you’ve got it right or not.

 You need to be honest when assessing your own website and sometimes it’s a good idea to look a your competitions’ websites as well.
 You might think they look better than yours but in terms of the basics, they might actually be worse.
 I worked on a website that didn’t look particularly good but at its peak, it pulled in 7,000 visitors a month as it was incredibly well optimised and organised.
 Saying that it may not have converted those visitors into customers so readily as it had been written in the days when it was common practice just to brag about yourself and in general tell your web visitors how wonderful you are.
 Which brings me to No.1 on the checklist.